Luciferase and Beta-galactosidase assays

 Cell-based assays are highly efficient screening systems that measure biomolecular changes in cells.
-These assays are frequently used in molecular biology, biochemical or pharmaceutical research experiments to study a wide range of biological phenomenon.
+These assays are frequently used in molecular biology, biochemical, and pharmaceutical research experiments to study a wide range of biological phenomena.
 Two cell-based assays that are invaluable to researchers are those that incorporate luciferase and beta-galactosidase.
 These two technologies are implemented in transfection systems to assess transcriptional activity in transfected cells.

-These assays enable scientists to examine biological phenomena such as disease states, cell signaling, responses to stimuli, etc. Other aspects include cell metabolism, how ligands enter the cell, cytotoxicity of substances, actions of receptor molecules and how ligands localize within the cell.
+These assays enable scientists to examine biological phenomena such as disease states, cell signaling, responses to stimuli, etc. Other aspects include cell metabolism, how ligands enter the cell, cytotoxicity of substances, actions of receptor molecules, and the localization of foreign particles.

 The luciferase protein produces a bioluminescent signal when it comes in contact with the substrate luciferin.
-Quite a few animals including bacteria, Renilla, Aequorin and the click beetle exhibit bioluminescence.
-The phenomenon is almost synonymous with the firefly, Photinus pyralis.
-In molecular biology studies, the firefly luciferase is most extensively used.
+Several animals exhibit bioluminescence; various bacteria, Aequorin, the click beetle, and many more are known for their glow.
+The phenomenon has been associated closely with the firefly, Photinus pyralis, whose particular luciferase is extensively used in molecular biology studies.

 Encoded by the lacZ gene in E. coli, beta-galactosidase hydrolyzes lactose into galactose and glucose.
 Using in vitro systems, scientists replace lactose with o-nitrophenyl-D-galactopyraniside (ONGP), a reaction that releases a yellow color.
 Researchers then measure the rate at which this yellow color accumulates as a means to determine transfection efficiency.

-Knowing that luciferase and beta-gal are not an endogenously expressed across many organisms, cell-based assays that include luciferase and beta-gal can be safely used with different cells belonging to a variety of organisms, both plants and animals.
+Knowing that luciferase and beta-galactosidase are not endogenously expressed across many organisms, cell-based assays that include luciferase and beta-gal can be safely used with different cells belonging to a variety of organisms, both plants and animals.

-The luminescent and colorimetric changes observed function as efficient markers and are easily quantifiable.
+The luminescent and colorimetric observations function as efficient markers and are easily quantifiable.
 Due to tagging with the gene of interest, only those cells which are successfully transfected will exhibit these property changes.
-In summary. a measurement of luminescence or yellow color in exhibits the amount of expression of the introduced plasmid.
+A measurement of luminescence or yellow color corresponds with the amount of expression of the introduced plasmid.

 Luciferase sensitivity enables it to be measured in amounts as low as 10 molecules per cell.
 The firefly luciferase is naturally translated as a mature enzyme and does not require any modifications, so it starts functioning as soon as it is made.
 With the growing popularity of cell-based assays, laboratory product manufacturers have come up with an impressive line of cell-based assay kits and reagents.